 He can and does, progress academically, just like his siblings.
 He just doesn’t do it in the same way – it takes him a little bit longer, and we make a few modifications in his curriculum that the other kids don’t need.
 I’ve had to ask for more help and guidance from professionals (and include them in our daily activities), and I’ve had to be more creative with his schooling.

 He can count and identify objects and animals, match shapes and colors and identify them, and he’s working on letter recognition and writing (he has mastered his name, and the beginnings of his siblings’ names!).

 The next time you hear someone use the word “retarded,” think of our little guy.
 He may progress more slowly than his siblings, but he’s fully capable.

-Note from Katie: I have heard from many parents of adults with Down syndrome that our Kids Cook Real Food eCourse is a great system for life skills, with our repetition and fun memory phrases.
+Note from Katie: I have heard from many parents of adults with Down syndrome that our online video ecourse that teaches kids how to cook is a great system for life skills, with our repetition and fun memory phrases.
 I feel so blessed to help out families and surprised that God could use our course in this way!